helioh3/my-vim-configs/README.md

 # my-vim-configs
 This is my personal config of vim.

-Ideavim
+I use vim configs to my setup on macOS com Phpstorm plugin IDEAVIM